 Who can get a Blue Badge?

-You are eligible to apply for a badge if you are two years old and:
+You are eligible to apply for a badge if you are:

 - receive the higher rate of the mobility component of the Disability Living Allowance

 - receive a lump sum from the Armed Forces Compensation Scheme at tariff 1-8 and been assessed by the Service Personnel and Veterans Agency as being unable or virtually unable to walk

 You may also be eligible to apply for a badge for yourself or a child over two years old if you/they:

 - have a permanent and substantial disability which means you cannot walk, or which makes walking very difficult

 - drive a motor vehicle regularly, have a severe disability in both arms, and are unable to operate all or some types of parking meters, or would find it very difficult to operate them

 - must always be accompanied by bulky medical equipment which cannot be carried around without great difficulty or

 - need to be kept near a vehicle at all times, so that they can, be treated in the vehicle, or quickly driven to a place where they can be treated, such as a hospital